 More on calendar events in Mail

 If you have an Exchange account, you can reply to invitations sent from Calendar, Outlook or Outlook Web Access.
 Choosing Accept, Decline or Maybe in the banner at the top of the email will also add the event to Calendar.

 “Mail sends your reply to the event organizer and updates your calendar on the Exchange server and in Calendar, when it syncs with the server,” notes Apple.

 To view the invitation directly in Calendar, hit the Calendar button in the banner.
-As a cherry on top, iOS and El Capitan feature so-called smart data detectors designed to turn pieces of text into actionable links.
+As a cherry on top, iOS and macOS feature so-called smart data detectors designed to turn pieces of text into actionable links.

 For instance, if an mail contains a phrase like “lunch tomorrow at 2pm,” Mail turns it into a tappable hyperlink for instantly adding the event to your Calendar.

 In Mail for Mac, these actionable links are more subdued: move the pointer over a date or time in the message and an outline appears around the information.
 Now click the arrow icon to bring up a pop-up panel, then choose Add to Calendar.

 - How to disable suggested contacts on iOS and Mac